ghedo/safely/README.md

 JSON document; this makes manual access and manipulation of the database very simple.

-Its configuration is entirely handled via environment variables in order to avoid yet another dotfile under your $HOME.
-Every configuration option is optional, and safely provides sane default values for them.

 safely was implemented with the following design goals in mind:

  * Simple database format and schema (to ease manual manipulation)